tunnell/strax/README.md

 ### Installation
 To install the latest stable version (from pypi), run `pip install strax`.
-Dependencies should install automatically: numpy, pandas, numba, two compression libraries (blosc and zstd and a few miscellaneous pure-python packages.
+Dependencies should install automatically: numpy, pandas, numba, two compression libraries (blosc and zstd) and a few miscellaneous pure-python packages.

+To install extra extensions, do e.g. `pip install -e .[mongo]` or for all extensions `pip install -e .[complete]`

 You can also clone the repository, then setup a developer installation with `python setup.py develop`.

-If you experience problems during installation, try installing exactly the same version of the dependencies as used on he Travis build test server.
+If you experience problems during installation, try installing exactly the same version of the dependencies as used on the Travis build test server.
 Clone the repository, then do `pip install -r requirements.txt`.

 #### Test data